 To mitigate this mySQL attack, you can use “WordPress-MySql-Query” which essentially displays all MySQL tables as HTML.
 This will enable you to scour through data, migrate the MySQL database without transferring the risk.
 You’ll be prompted to upgrade the database when you’ll be updating the WordPress version.

 Detecting and cleaning up a WordPress hack is very tedious.
 One has to literally browse through a myriad of results to pinpoint the malware’s location and eliminate it.
-However, Astra’s WordPress malware scanner scours websites for potential threats and eliminates them before any potential damage can be caused.
+However, Astra’s WordPress malware scanner scours websites for potential threats in just a couple of minutes and eliminates them before any potential damage can be caused.

 WordPress base64 decode Hack: How to prevent such hacks in the future?